CMAP-REPOS/DemographicForecasting/README.md

 - Merge 2010 Census HH Population data and 2011-2019 HH Population Estimates to form a complete table of Household Population data

 **ASFR Projections**
+Note: Following along with Excel workbook version may be useful here

 **Sheet 1**